About r4wRun

 Seeding Algorithm

-Bracket seeding ensures top-ranked riders are placed on opposite sides of the draw so they meet as late as possible.
+Knockout seeding ensures top-ranked riders are placed on opposite sides of the draw so they meet as late as possible.

 - Riders are ranked by their best qualifying time — seed 1 is the fastest.